antevens/boatcontrol/README.md

 configured.
 For 12V operation make sure the 12V bypass jumper/solder pads are connected.

-The design includes two boards:
+The design includes a main board and two optional addon boards:
     The primary board is designed for 3.4-6mm PCBs with 6oz copper The high current daughter board is designed for 3.4mm+ 13oz copper.
+    The non-latching daughter board is designed for 2.4mm+ 6oz copper.

 This layout includes: